oroinc/documentation/user_doc/back_office/getting_started/information_management/comments.rst

     You can :ref:`edit <doc-entity-actions-edit>` the **Comment** entity and add new fields if required.

  .. note:: Comments for cases have an additional **Make Public** check box when your Oro application is integrated with Zendesk.
 This enables you to make a specific comment  public in :ref:`Zendesk <user-guide-zendesk-integration>`.

      .. image:: /user_doc/img/getting_started/records/comments_case.png

+.. include:: /include/include_links.rst
+   :start-after: begin